 You enter your family’s financial data once and get an estimated net price for all of the colleges that match your academic requirements, size, location, and other options.

-You could spend hours calculating your net price at a list of colleges or you could spend just a few minutes with College Raptor.
+You could spend hours on a net price calculator with a list of colleges or you could spend just a few minutes with College Raptor.
 (I’m pretty sure you can find other things to do with your time.)

 It’s free.
 Check it out: College Raptor match search.